moise10r/Review_Trials_Project/README.md

 ## Get Started
 To get a local copy up and running follow these simple example steps.

-Use this command to have the copy of the project in your Current directory
+1. Use this command to have the copy of the project in your Current directory
--  git clone git@github.com:moise10r/Review_Trials_Project.git
+- git clone git@github.com:moise10rReview_Trials_Project.git

+2.Or download the Zip file.

 ## Authors